nkuntz1934/R2-Bucket-Manager/README.md

 ---

 <p align="center">
-  Built with ❤️ using Rust | Secure by Design | Fast by Default
+  Built with Rust | Secure by Design | Fast by Default
 </p>